nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 {% endprotip %}

 {% caution title="For Android projects" %}
-We attempt to automatically add an Android manifest flag to support deeplinking, but check it before building your project.
+We attempt to automatically add an Android manifest flag to support deep linking, but check it before building your project.
 You may need to click the "Update Android Manifest" button to add it yourself.
 {% endcaution %}

 {% endif %}